wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

             if not CMPXCHG(&R->h_revision, v, my_lock):
                 spin loop retry     # jump back to the "v = ..." line save v into the third item in gcroots, replacing the 0

-(Note that for non-written local objects, we skip this locking entirely;
-instead, we turn the object into a "global but outdated" object, keeping the same ``h_revision`` but with a different meaning.)

 We use CMPXCHG to store the lock.
 This is required, because we must not conflict with another CPU that would try to write its own lock in the